DeepMind

 “Critical Capability Levels […] are levels at which, absent mitigation measures, AI models or systems may pose heightened risk of severe harm.” (p.
 2)

-2.1.2 Process to define the tolerance (20%) 0%
+2.1.2 Process to define the tolerance (20%) 5%

-2.1.2.1 AI developers engage in public consultations or seek guidance from regulators where available (50%) 0%
+2.1.2.1 AI developers engage in public consultations or seek guidance from regulators where available (50%) 10%

 No evidence of asking the public what risk levels they find acceptable.
 No evidence of seeking regulator input specifically on what constitutes acceptable risk levels.
+However, there is a process which draws on “relevant high-quality research” and “information shared through industry forums” which informs CCLs (which function as risk tolerances/unacceptable risk tiers.)
+Partial credit is given thus.

 Quotes: